MaplePudding/scrollToTop/README.md

 # scrollToTop
-Use js to achieve smooth scrolling to the top
+Use js to achieve smooth scroll to top